-My aim here, aside from honoring a wonderful human being now departed, is to shed light on matters of gender, a central political problem of our time — from the far reaches of the globe right down to this room.1 I will also guess about Helen’s and my own “experiential feminisms” developed over our years together.2
+My aim here, aside from honoring a wonderful human being now departed, is to shed light on matters of gender, a central political problem of our time — from the far reaches of the globe right down to this room.1 I will also venture some guesses about how Helen’s and my own “experiential feminisms” developed over our years together.2

-I will not discuss Helen’s career at BARA — (see my website).
+I will not discuss Helen’s career at BARA 3.
 Here I explore her deeper history, how she came to be her BARA persona.
-How did Helen become the BARA babe we knew in the 1980s and 90s2: strong scholar/organizer pursuing needs and goals of “Women in Development”?
+How did Helen become the BARA babe we knew in the 1980s and 90s: strong scholar/organizer pursuing needs and goals of “Women in Development”?
 She didn’t start there: 1950s undergraduate Helen told close friends that her main life’s ambition was to “marry an anthropologist and go to Africa”.

 My over-view of the “how” question is, in general: she learned to build strong balance between seeking greater freedoms of action — along the distinctively feminist lines of expanding social cooperation — and the necessary corollary of freedom: increasing one’s capacities for Impulse control.